jacurtis813/advanced-topics/README.md

 6. Apply an image by creating a favicon for the html file created
 7. In this course we will be using the most update to date html- html 5, using semantic logic when coding (give meaning)
 8. Quick setting of selectors, using the reset selector to set every web browser to render the page the exact same
 9. Use element selectors to begin styling the web page
+10. Create the background image for the page using CSS.
+Use the directory pathway to connect one a specific file (locate working directory)
+11. Test that the code will work with the pathways chosen.
+All works

 ## Slides/ Lectures Completed: